 Prague has been through many incarnations: a historic town that grew up in the Middle Ages, a city struggling under Communist rule, and a cheap party spot for international visitors who planned to come for a week and ended up staying for years.
 These days, catching a flight to Prague means visiting a cosmopolitan city that’s evolved beyond any of these.

-Once a weather-beaten meatpacking district, in recent years the area has morphed into an artsy neighborhood with galleries (such as the fabulous DOX Centre for Contemporary Art) and cafes.
+Once a weather-beaten meatpacking district, in recent years the area has morphed into an artsy neighbourhood with galleries (such as the fabulous DOX Centre for Contemporary Art) and cafes.
 To learn of Prague’s history, take a trip to some of the city’s most important landmarks, such as the incredible Prague Castle.

-The unexpected, whether it’s a centuries-old bar tucked away in a basement or a sculpted gargoyle leering down at you from a roof, is all part of Prague’s charm.
+The unexpected, whether it’s a centuries-old bar tucked away in a basement, or a sculpted gargoyle leering down at you from a roof, is all part of Prague’s charm.
 Welcome to Bohemia.